Updated on October 31, 2024

 Medical illustration showing periorbital cellulitis vs a healthy normal eye

-This infection is similar to a rare but more severe condition called orbital cellulitis.
-This one affects the eyeball and the surrounding tissues.1
+This infection resembles a rare but more severe condition called orbital cellulitis.
+This one affects the eyeball and the surrounding tissues.

-According to recent studies, periorbital and orbital cellulitis can occur at any age.
-However, it is more common among children (pediatric periorbital cellulitis).2
+Recent studies have shown that periorbital and orbital cellulitis can occur at any age.
+However, it is more common among children (pediatric periorbital cellulitis).

 • Eyelid swelling